KeyboardKit/website/collections/_posts/2023/2023-12-10-keyboardkit-8.1.md

 ## 👑 Pro adjustments

-KeyboardKit Pro 8.1 makes it possible to specity locales when registering a KeyboardKit Pro license, or setting up Pro with any `setupPro` function.
+KeyboardKit Pro 8.1 lets Pro users specify locales when calling `setupPro` or registering a license key, instead of having to decide this when purchasing the license.
+This is a huge improvement, that lets customers change locales without having to adjust their license.

-This is a huge improvement, that allows Pro customers to change the locales at any time, instead of having to decide when signing up for a license.
+Since locales are now specified with code instead of when purchasing a license, the text field will be removed from the Gumroad purchase screen.
+Existing customers will default to their purchase info, but can override it with this new way of specifying locales.

-Since locales can now be specified when setting up KeyboardKit Pro, the text field will be removed from the purchase screen.
-All existing customers will default to their purchase info.
+Locales can be changed at any time in debug mode, and once for each new version that's submitted to the App Store.
+The number of locales will be capped to the license tier, which doesn't change.

 ## Conclusion